-The Austrian-styled village of Vail is a neat concentration of trendy shops, restaurants and nightlife, all within easy reach of the hotels, inns and lodges, and never more than a five-minute walk to the slopes.
+The Austrian-styled village of Vail is a neat concentration of trendy shops, restaurants and nightlife, all within easy reach of the hotels, inns and lodges, and never more than a five-minute walk from the slopes.
 There is a lift system that provides access to a backcountry experience with trees and peaceful ungroomed terrain.
 The ski season lasts from November to early May, but the resort remains open for summer holiday activities such as hiking, mountain biking and fishing.

 Vail Mountain is a giant that offers three different mountain skiing experiences for different levels of ability, and over 120 named trails.
 An enormous front face of long, smooth slopes is perfect for cruising, with runs for every level.
 For intermediates there is a wide variety of groomed runs, the longest of which is almost five miles (8km) long, from Flap Jack to Riva Ridge.
 The seven world-famous Back Bowls consist of miles of undefined open terrain and panoramic vistas, and are strictly for advanced and expert skiers, excellent on powder days.
 There are numerous beginners' areas as well as special family skiing areas around the mountains and a ski and snowboard school for learners or those wanting to advance to the next level.
 The resort receives an average of 27 feet (8m) of light powder snow each year.